ekeilty17/ekeilty17.github.io/_posts/boolean-algebra-series/2022-08-27-operation-identities.md

 \end{align}
 $$

 Now, we prove the desired result.
-In each step where the justification is "Above", you could imagine inserting the above logic to arive at the next line.
+In each step where the justification is "Above", you could imagine inserting the above logic to arrive at the next line.
 Separating the logic out just improves the readability.

 $\overline{(\overline{a})} = a$